harfiyanto/EEG-VR/README.md

 ## EEG-VR
 # A Virtual Reality (VR)-based Brain-Computer Interface Development

-Unity project used in VR-based Brain-Computer Interface Development Project
+Unity project used in VR-based Brain-Computer Interface Development Project along with the final report and presentation.

 University of Melbourne Capstone Project **2019**